danishprakash/danishpraka.sh/wips/2018-01-05-write-a-shell.md

 This post was more inclined towards a learning outcome rather than a full-fledged product.
 You'd probably never want to use a shell this basic but you probably now know how your favorite shells are working under the hood.

 I've written a more advanced version of this shell including piping, history and other inbuilt commands [here](https://github.com/prakashdanish/dash).

+If you find any errors or if you think this article can be improved in any way, ping me.